-Most of the United States changed to Daylight Saving Time on Sunday March 12 by setting their clocks ahead one hour before going to bed (or when they woke up the next morning.)
+Most of the United States changes to Daylight Saving Time in the spring by setting their clocks ahead one hour before going to bed (or when they woke up the next morning.)
 Then in the fall we “fall back” to standard time.

 Your body will tell the difference until your sleep cycle adjusts; I know mine always does.
 WebMD offers these tips to make the change easier.

 Most of us have trouble sleeping occasionally, but if you persistently have difficulty with sleep, you may have a medical condition associated with sleep disturbances.
 These include

 - post-traumatic stress disorder

 Some people have true chronic insomnia, meaning persistent sleep difficulty alone.
 There are various criteria to diagnose chronic insomnia but in general include

 at least 3 nights per week for at least 1-3 months

 with impairment of daytime function, such as fatigue/sleepiness, poor concentration, irritability, school or work dysfunction

 First step in treatment of chronic insomnia as well as occasional difficulty sleeping is identifying and treating any underlying medical issues that might contribute to poor sleep.
 In addition to the ones mentioned above these include

 - heartburn (gastroesophageal reflux)